kovidgoyal/calibre/manual/gui.rst

     For 1. and 2., all available formats, as well as metadata, are stored to disk for each selected book.
 Metadata is stored in an OPF file.
 Saved books can be re-imported to the library without any loss of information by using the :ref:`Add books <add_books>` action.

-    3. **Save only *<your preferred>* format to disk**: Saves the selected books to disk in the directory structure as shown in (1.) but only in your preferred ebook format.
+    3. **Save only *<your preferred>* format to disk**: Saves the selected books to disk in the directory structure as shown in (1.) but only in your preferred e-book format.
 You can set your preferred format in :guilabel:`Preferences->Behaviour->Preferred output format`

-    4. **Save only *<your preferred>* format to disk in a single directory**: Saves the selected books to disk in a single directory but only in your preferred ebook format.
+    4. **Save only *<your preferred>* format to disk in a single directory**: Saves the selected books to disk in a single directory but only in your preferred e-book format.
 You can set your preferred format in :guilabel:`Preferences->Behaviour->Preferred output format`

     5. **Save single format to disk...**: Saves the selected books to disk in the directory structure as shown in (1.) but only in the format you select from the pop-out list.

 .. _connect_share:

-Connect/Share
+Connect/share
 ~~~~~~~~~~~~~~~~~
 .. |csi| image:: images/connect_share.png
     :class: float-right-img

-|csi| The :guilabel:`Connect/Share` action allows you to manually connect to a device or folder on your computer.
+|csi| The :guilabel:`Connect/share` action allows you to manually connect to a device or folder on your computer.
 It also allows you to set up your calibre library for access via a web browser or email.

-    The :guilabel:`Connect/Share` action has four variations, accessed by doing a right-click on the button.
+    The :guilabel:`Connect/share` action has four variations, accessed by doing a right-click on the button.

     1. **Connect to folder**: Allows you to connect to any folder on your computer as though it were a device and use all the facilities calibre has for devices with that folder.
 Useful if your device cannot be supported by calibre but is available as a USB disk.